Revisiting Cosmic Distance Duality with Megamasers and DESI DR2 Observations: Model Independent Constraints on Early-Late Calibration: Data and Methodology

 where $z_i\approx v_i/c$ is the redshift derived from observed Megamaser recession velocity $v_i$, and \( \hat{z}_i \) is the contribution from peculiar velocities.
 These \( \hat{z}_i \) values are treated as nuisance parameters in our analysis.
 Here, \( \sigma_{z,i} \) is the statistical uncertainty in the redshift estimate, and \( \sigma_{z,\mathrm{pec}} \) captures the redshift dispersion due to peculiar velocities, which we take to be \( \sim 250\,\mathrm{km\,s^{-1}} \).
 The total likelihood is then given by,

 where \( \mathcal{L} = \mathcal{L}(r_d, M_b, \hat{z}_i) \), and the nuisance parameters \( \hat{z}_i \) are marginalised over to obtain constraints on the calibration parameters \( r_d \) and \( M_b \).
 For the MCMC analysis, we implement the above likelihood function in a custom Python code and run 12 parallel chains, each with \(10^7\) steps.
 Convergence is monitored using the Gelman--Rubin diagnostic~\cite{Gelman:1992}, ensuring \( R - 1 < 0.01 \).
 The quantities \( \hat{z}_i \) are treated as nuisance parameters and are sampled five times more frequently than the calibration parameters \( r_d \) and \( M_b \) to enhance sampling efficiency in the marginalisation process.
 Uniform (flat) priors are adopted for all parameters, with the ranges: $r_d \in [120, 155]$, $M_b \in [-20.0, -19.0]$, and $\hat{z}_i \in [-0.003, 0.003]$, corresponding to peculiar velocities $v_p \in [-1000, +1000]~\mathrm{km/s}$.
 For the forecast analysis, we aim to estimate the expected improvement in the uncertainties of \( r_d \) and \( M_b \) with future data.
-To this end, we assume a relative statistical uncertainty of \( \sigma_{m}= 0.02 \) consistent with the projected precision from upcoming LSST observations~\cite{LSSTScienceBook2018}, and \( \sigma_{d_A}= 5\% \) for Megamaser measurements~\cite{Shaw2024}.
+To this end, we adopt $\sigma_{m} = 0.02$, consistent with the projected precision from upcoming LSST observations~\cite{LSSTScienceBook2018}, and assume a $5\%$ statistical uncertainty for $d_A$ from Megamaser measurements~\cite{Shaw2024}.
 For the BAO data, we adopt the current high-precision constraints from DESI DR2~\cite{DESI:2025zgx}.
 It is important to note that the primary focus of this forecast is to assess the reduction in the uncertainties of \( r_d \) and \( M_b \) relative to present constraints.
 While the central values of these parameters may shift in either direction with future data, our analysis is directed toward quantifying the expected gains in precision.